 (1) Enters a six-month grace period prior to entering repayment, and

-(2) Is eligible for all of the benefits of the Direct Loan Program, including an in-school deferment.
+(2) Is eligible for all of the benefits of the Direct Loan Program.

-(d A TEACH Grant that is converted to a Federal Direct Unsubsidized Loan cannot be reconverted to a grant.
+(d) A TEACH Grant that is converted to a Federal Direct Unsubsidized Loan cannot be converted to a grant, unless the grant has been determined to be converted to a loan in error.

 (Authority: 20 U.S.C.
 1070g, et seq.)